toughcrust/eat-your-shit/intro.md

 I sometimes feel life and what come after may be influenced by what you believe.
 Its boundaries are drawn as you go forward, like in a video game.

 Talking about video games, would you play for long an easy game that does not challenge your abilities, blow your mind ?
 I think that's the same for life

----
-> If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.
-`Albert Einstein`